Welcome to the Conservancy

 Please contact the Stables team in advance to schedule a tour.

-The Boathouse is 1,055 sq ft (19' x 48'), with a 19' x 16' deck and 90' pier.
-It can be divided in half by folding doors.
+The Boathouse has 1,055 sq ft (19' x 48') of air conditioned space, with a 19' x 16' partially covered deck and 90' walking pier.
+The Boathouse can be divided into two separate rooms by closing the large folding doors.

+Complimentary tours are available by appointment only.
+Tours can typically be scheduled during regular business hours.
 Email events@millicanreserve.com or fill out the online form to request a tour.

 The Millican Reserve Land Conservancy is a nonprofit steward of the land that manages conservation efforts, community programs, and public engagement with nature.